Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 If it doesn't have all or none of the components on the screen, it may because you need to load the perspective for it in [RQT](http://wiki.ros.org/rqt).
 You can do this by selecting the "Perspectives" option on the top and selecting the "wheeltec" option.
+If this also fails, you would have to load the components manually, by clicking on "Plugins"->"Visualization"->"RViz" and "Plugins"->"Rover Controller".

 ## 4.2 UI Use